Azure/AKS/blog/_posts/2024-08-19-KAITO-finetuning.md

 After deploying the KAITO workspace, KAITO will create a `Job` workload in the same namespace as the workspace and run to completion.
 This can take several hours depending on the size of your input model and dataset.
 Once the fine-tuning job is complete, an adapter result will be stored in the output location specified in your workspace tuning output settings.
 This adapter layer is stored as a container image, holding a subset of updated weights of your model based on what it learned from your input dataset.
 As a result, the image is lightweight, portable, conveniently version controlled, and can be pulled into new inferencing jobs!

-To use your new fine-tuned adapter, the inference workspace can now accept one or more adapters whose strength values can be adjusted (default of 1.0) to customize model behavior.
+To use our new fine-tuned adapter, the inference workspace will now accept one or more adapters to customize model behavior.

 Here is an example of what a fine-tuned inference workspace looks like: